sommer-ph/eudi-web3-bridge/README.md

   - Creation and management of EUDI and blockchain wallets
   - Preparation of data required for zk-SNARKs

-- **`zk-proof/`**
+- **`zk-monolithic/`**
-  CLI application for generating and verifying the zk-SNARKs as described in the thesis.
-Proofs are constructed using Circom, compiled via SnarkJS, and executed through modular Bash scripts.
+  CLI application for generating and verifying the monolithic zk-SNARK as described in the thesis.
+Proofs are constructed using Circom, compiled via SnarkJS or RapidSnark, and executed through a Bash script.

+- **`zk-recursive/`**
+  CLI application for generating and verifying the recursive zk-SNARK as described in the thesis.
+Proofs are constructed using Rust with Nova and executed through a Bash script.

 - **`circom_libs/`**
   External Circom libraries, integrated via Git submodules.